 - A Card-not-present merchants (e-commerce or mail/telephone orders) that have fully outsourced all cardholder data functions to PCI DSS validated third-party service providers, with no electronic storage, processing, or transmission of any cardholder data on the merchant's systems or premises.
 Not applicable to face-to-face channels. - A E-commerce merchants that outsource all payment processing to PCI DSS-validated third parties - and that have a website(s) that does not directly receive cardholder data but that can impact the - E security of the payment transaction.
 No electronic storage, processing, or transmission of any - P cardholder data on the merchant's systems or premises.
 Applicable only to e-commerce channels. - B Merchants using imprint machines with no electronic cardholder data storage and/or stand-alone, dial-out terminals with no electronic cardholder data storage.
 Not applicable to e-commerce channels. - B Merchants using only stand-alone, PIN Transaction Security (PTS)-approved payment terminals - with an Internet Protocol (IP) connection to the payment processor, with no electronic cardholder IP data storage.
 Not applicable to e-commerce channels. - C Merchants who manually enter a single transaction at a time via a keyboard into an Internet-based - virtual terminal solution that is provided and hosted by a PCI DSS-validated third-party service - V provider.
 No electronic cardholder data storage.
-Not applicable to e-commerce channels. - Т - C Merchants with payment application systems connected to the Internet.
+Not applicable to e-commerce channels.

+- C Merchants with payment application systems connected to the Internet.
 No electronic cardholder data storage.
 Not applicable to e-commerce channels. - P Merchants using only hardware payment terminals that are included in and managed via a - 2 validated, PCI SSC-listed point-to-point encryption (P2PE) solution, with no electronic - P cardholder data storage.
-Not applicable to e-commerce channels. - Е - - - Н - W - D SAQ D for Merchants: All merchants not included in descriptions for the above SAQ types.
+Not applicable to e-commerce channels.